 Weather Conditions

-Slippery roads from rain, visual difficulty in fog, high wind speeds from tropical storms and flooding from high water levels may also contribute to weather-related car accidents that tend to cause vehicles to slide on/off the road or hit other vehicles and objects.
+Slippery roads from rain, visual difficulty in fog, high wind speeds from tropical storms and flooding from high water levels may also contribute to weather-related accidents that tend to cause vehicles to slide on/off the road or hit other vehicles and objects.

 Road Conditions